-Note 2: The red bars represent the increased scheduled traffic at the 15th busiest day in 2017 (3rd of August).
+Note 2: The red bars represent the increased scheduled traffic at the 15th busiest day in 2016 (28th of July).

-Figure 5.2 Scheduled departures versus outbound capacity in 2030
+Figure 5.2 Scheduled departures versus outbound capacity in 2023

-Source: Schiphol statistics and Capacity declaration Amsterdam Airport Schiphol, analysis SEO Aviation Economics.
+Source: Schiphol statistics and Capacity declaration Amsterdam Airport Schiphol, analysis SEO Aviation

+Economics.

-Note 2: The red bars represent the increased scheduled traffic at the 15th busiest day in 2017 (3rd of August).
+Note 2: The red bars represent the increased scheduled traffic at the 15th busiest day in 2016 (28th of July).

-The capacity demand in 2030 shows substantial capacity shortages during the inbound and outbound peaks at Schiphol Airport.
+The capacity demand in 2023 shows substantial capacity shortages during the inbound and outbound peaks at Schiphol Airport.
 This especially holds for the inbound and outbound brackets of the morning and evening peaks.
-Especially in waves 4 and 5 there is some alternative capacity available in adjacent brackets.
+In the peak periods in between there is some alternative capacity available in adjacent brackets.
 The results presented in this chapter stress the relevance of mapping the possibilities of freeing up peak capacity at Schiphol Airport.
 As said, this study reflects on the impacts of the implementation of a traffic distribution rule (Chapter 6) and on (additional) operational measures (Chapter 7) to free up the inbound and outbound peaks.